What is a cesarean section?

 Why is a cesarean section performed?

-A cesarean section is a major surgical procedure that your doctor may recommend if he or she decides it is the safest method of delivery for you, your baby, or both.
-Your doctor may only consider a cesarean sectionfor you if other delivery options with less risk of complications are not appropriate or have failed.
-Talk with your doctor about all of your delivery options and consider getting a second opinion if there is time before deciding on a cesarean section.
+Your doctor may recommend a cesarean section if it is the safest method of delivery for you, your baby, or both.
+Your doctor may only consider a cesarean section for you if other delivery options with less risk of complications are not appropriate or have failed.
+Ask your doctor about all of your delivery options and consider getting a second opinion if there is time before deciding on a cesarean section.

 - Labor problems including failure of labor to progress or prolonged labor.
 This is sometimes called arrested labor.